FinnArundel/codewordsRMIT/week_08/README.md

 PLAY music

+IF word = first word
+  THEN colour red

 DISPLAY words randomly on canvas (X,Y and Z)
 PLAY sound when each word is displayed
 CONNECT words with line in sentence order